Gun and Knife Show to support the youth of Cumberland County

 When the Community Complex was first built the County commissioners made a policy that it be rented to the public for shows weddings, family reunions, etc… but it would be donated to any children’s organizations which needed space.
 Herein lays the problem.
 In 1974 there weren’t as many kids’ organizations as there are today.
 This 119 acre Community Complex located in Crossville, TN consists of two large buildings, open air barns, an outdoor stadium with arena, and the Obid River Park.

-Gun safety classes are also held for the adults along with Concealed Carry Permit classes to fully qualify for obtaining a carry permit.
-Various How To classes are also provided to acquaint attendees with other aspects of gun/knife safety and operation, CPR, self-defense, and etc.
+Adult Classes available at previous shows have included: Gun safety classes for the adults along with Concealed Carry Permit classes to fully qualify for obtaining a carry permit.
+Various How To classes have also been provided to acquaint attendees with other aspects of gun/knife safety and operation, CPR, self-defense, and etc.

 We don’t want to forget the enormous support provided by our local law enforcement officers and medical personnel who donate their time to provide security and health services during the entire event.
 We also have lots of support from local businesses and citizens as well as the Friends of the NRA.